 - Failure to refer to a surgeon when indicated

 - Failure to properly follow up on mammogram findings

 - Failure to coordinate or communicate with other medical care providers

-Injuries Caused by the Failure to Diagnose Breast Cancer
+Injuries Caused By Breast Cancer Misdiagnosis

 Types of harm caused by delayed damage of breast cancer can include:

 - Premature death

 - Loss of breast and lymph nodes, or other organs

 - Scaring and disfigurement